dhruvp/math-blog/_posts/2015-02-24-understanding-core-async-examples.md

     (peekn 10))
 {% endhighlight %}

 Moreover, it's a better separation of concerns.
 In the callback code, the processes that generate the events also have to worry about running code for collecting and rendering those events.
 In fact they are potentially running arbitrary code from whoever called them via the callback.
+Similarly, even if we used an eventing system, the eventing system would have to still run arbitrary code when an event happens.

-In Nolen's version there is no such worry.
+In Nolen's version there is no such problem.
 All the processes have to do is push events onto a channel and that's it.
-Surely that's simpler.
-And if you've heard Rich Hickey Talk, then you'll know that simple is what Clojure strives for.
+There's no executing arbitrary code, handing control of execution over etc. Indeed this is quite simple!
+And if you've heard Rich Hickey Talk, then you'll know that simple is easy.